-This doc is for developers, and it aims to show how they can join the Loom Testnet and deploy their smart contracts.
+This doc is for developers, and it aims to show how they can join the Extdev Testnet and deploy their smart contracts.
 If you are looking for information on how to run nodes or to become a validator, please checkout our Validator Guide.

-Deploying to Loom PlasmaChain is no different from deploying to the Ethereum main net, or to Rinkeby.
+Deploying to Extdev is no different from deploying to Ethereum mainnet, or to Rinkeby.
 If you know how to do one, then you also know how to do the other.

-Without delving too much into details, the provider works like a bridge that makes Web3.js calls compatible with Loom PlasmaChain.
+Without delving too much into details, the provider works like a bridge that makes Web3.js calls compatible with Extdev.

-Truffle and the Loom Truffle Provider to build a simple Web UI that interacts with Loom PlasmaChain.
+Truffle and the Loom Truffle Provider to build a simple Web UI that interacts with Extdev.